 The Oxford Diocesan Bell Fund was set up by the Guild in 1974.
 It is a registered charity number 268390.

-The Fund's objective is to raise and collect sums of money for investment in suitable charitable investments (as advised by the Diocese of Oxford Investment Advisor) and applying the income arising from the investments in or towards the repair and renewal of church bells in the Diocese of Oxford.
-The Rules of the Bell Fund may be found here.
+The Fund’s objective is to raise and collect sums of money for investment in suitable charitable investments (as advised by the Diocese of Oxford Investment Advisor) and applying the income arising from the investments in or towards the repair and renewal of church bells in the Diocese of Oxford.

 Governance and Management

 The Bell Fund is governed by the Governing Trustees who are the members of the Guild General Committee.
-They meet usually once each year at the Bell Fund AGM.
+They usually meet once each year at the Bell Fund AGM.
 For ease of diary arrangements the Bell Fund AGM is usually held immediately before the March General Committee Meeting.

 Grants may only be given towards the repair, maintenance and renewal of church bells and will not be given towards the costs of augmenting the number of bells in a tower.
 For clarification, “bells” includes the frames and fittings and all other parts and constructions necessary for the proper functioning of the bells, but excludes day-to-day replacement of ropes, stays or sliders.
-“Repair, maintenance and renewal” does not include routine servicing of the bells, frame and fittings, or repairs to the tower structure
+“Repair, maintenance and renewal” does not include routine servicing of the bells, frame and fittings, or repairs to the tower structure.

 When the Managing Trustees receive notification that on-site work has been completed, members of the ODG Towers & Belfries Sub-committee undertake inspections to verify that the works have been completed to an acceptable standard and are in accordance with the Faculty or other approval process.
 On receipt of a satisfactory report, arrangements are made for payment of the grant.

 We may publish brief details of the work for which a grant was given, on this web site.
 Value of grants paid to projects is set out in the annual accounts.